All Episodes

 I just think the drive-by media loves finding these little whiners and these moaners and these groaners.

-There's no there's no doubt about this.
+There's no doubt about this.

 The whole point of the coverage of this war is how Bush blew it.

-Bush was this, Bush was that, Cheney was over there, Rumsfeld stinks, rice stinks, they should have been canned, voted out, fired, impeached, whatever, months ago, years ago.
+They should have been canned, voted out, fired, impeached, whatever, months ago, years ago.

 And in the midst of all this, look at what's happening.

-We've got now the uh Hezbollah, which yesterday treated to puff piece uh profiles, uh Hassan Nasrallah on CNN, uh now blowing up Nazareth, which is a holy well, they sent a couple rockets in there.
+Hassan Nasrallah on CNN now blowing up Nazareth, which is a holy, well, they sent a couple rockets in there.

 In the midst of all this, guess who the bad guy continues to be?

-And it's not, we're not even there.
+And we're not even there, United States.

-Even in the eyes of our ingrate, spoiled rotten little children brat type ingrate citizens in Beirut, it's our fault.
+Even in the eyes of our ingrate, spoiled, rotten, little children brat-type ingrate citizens in Beirut, it's our fault.

 That's embarrassing.